 Genesis 16:13 says, “Then she called the name of the LORD who spoke to her,

 He saw her.
 The God of everything, took his time to see her, an Egyptian woman who was really not worth much in the eyes of the world.

 He sees you too.

 Indeed, He knows that what you are doing truly is the hardest job in the world, even if no other soul acknowledges that, He does.

 You have a loving Father who is walking this life with you.
 Caring for you and shepherding you every step of the way as you shepherd your little ones.
 You and I can rest in the fact that even if this world says we are replaceable, He does not.

 Let’s make a pact to believe this together when we’re fighting against the lies, ok?

 What makes you feel replaceable?
+Do you know you are irreplacebale?
 Are you a stay-at-home mom, working mom or somewhere in between?
-Do you struggle finding value in your title?
+Do you struggle to find value in your title?
 I’d love to hear your thoughts!